Lorens Helmchen

 Lorens A. Helmchen, PhD, is an Associate Professor of Health Policy and Management in the Milken Institute School of Public Health at The George Washington University.

-Dr. Helmchen builds and teaches courses on health economics, statistical methods, and predictive analytics in the School's online and residential Master of Health Administration and Master of Public Health programs.
-In 2019-2020, he was a Fellow of the School's Master Teacher Academy.
+He teaches courses on health economics and predictive analytics in the School's online and residential Master of Health Administration and Master of Public Health programs.

-Dr. Helmchen applies microeconomic theory and econometric methods to study innovation in provider payment, health insurance benefit design, the measurement of physician performance, and personalized medicine.
+Dr. Helmchen applies microeconomic theory and econometric methods to study innovation in provider payment, health insurance benefit design, and digital health.

 Links: